 Keep The Area Clean with Sea Salt Soaks

 If you don't think the jewelry is the cause, then the source of the infection is probably bacterial.
 The way to fix that is to kill and/or clear the bacteria.
-The best way to accomplish this is to start cleaning the area twice a day and doing sea salt soaks twice a day; basically treating it like a brand new piercing.
-The heat and the salt both help to draw out pus and other fluids that may contain bacteria.
+Try cleaning the area twice a day and doing sea salt soaks twice a day; basically treating it like a brand new piercing.
+The heat and the salt are both claimed to help draw out pus and other fluids that may contain bacteria.
 Hopefully, following that regimen for a few days will clear up an infection in its early stages.
 You can do this with a q-tip and sterile saline or saltwater (distilled water combined with salt).
 Remember to clean both the front and back of the earlobe.

 "Avoid alcohol or hydrogen peroxide to the affected area, as these can further irritate the skin and slow down the healing process," says Chang.